UltraBac/GCFOS/README.md

 client can be compiled for x86 and x64 Windows and Linux platforms (tested on most Windows clients and RedHat 6).
 There is also a .Net client for C\# and other .Net languages.
-The clients are designed to have minimal dependencies on 3^rd^ party libraries, and can be built very lightweight for limited-resource applications.
+The clients are designed to have minimal dependencies on 3rd-party libraries, and can be built very lightweight for limited-resource applications.

 **Dependencies:**